tbarron/PyBP/pages/02_bricks.md

 ---
-title: 2.
-Bricks, not Monoliths
+title: Bricks, not Monoliths
+order: 2
 ---

 Design functions and methods as many tiny bricks rather than a